Job Title: Research Program Manager

-Jon Boley, Ph.D. is a research scientist at GN Hearing, where he designs psychoacoustic experiments to push the limits of tiny audio systems (hearing aids).
+Jon Boley, Ph.D. is a research program manager & senior scientist at GN Hearing, where he designs psychoacoustic experiments to push the limits of tiny audio systems (hearing aids).
 His research involves sensory analysis, experimental design, psychoacoustic & neural modeling, electroacoustics, and signal processing.

 He has a BS in Electrical Engineering (Univ of Illinois), an MS in Music Engineering (Univ of Miami), and a PhD in Biomedical Engineering (Purdue Univ).